Giada Abate: Club career

 Abate has been playing for Genoa since the creation of the senior women's football team in 2019.
 She was always the captain.

 In 2019/20, Genoa played in Serie D because they didn't sign up for the Italian Serie C. Here Genoa won 10 matches out of 10 before the tournament was stopped due to the COVID-19 pandemic and they were automatically promoted, without having played the 4 remaining matches.

 In the 2020/21 and 2021/22 season, Giada played in Serie C, making 52 appearances and scoring 5 goals, then Genoa acquired the sporting title of the women's Serie B team Cortefranca in the summer of 2022 and obtained with it the right to register for Serie B 2022/23, where Giada played in 20 matches from October 2022 until March 2023.
 On 12 March 2023, in a game against Lazio, Giada got a cruciate ligament injury.

 She didn't play for 371 days, until her comeback on 17 March 2024 when she came off the bench in a 4-1 win over Tavagnacco.

+On May 16, 2026, she made her Serie A debut coming off the bench, during the last Genoa's match of the first historic Serie A season (Rome-Genoa 2-0).
+In this way, she became, together with Sara Lucafò, the only player in Genoa's history — across both the men's and women's teams — to have played in four different levels of Italian football: Eccellenza, Serie C, Serie B and Serie A.